Athletics at the 1960 Summer Olympics – Men's 800 metres: Summary

 Only six men were seeded into the final.
 From the gun Christian Wägli led the pack of five runners off the turn, with only Manfred Matuschewski already beaten.
 Falling in the back of the pack was Peter Snell from lane 6, the far outside.
 Wägli held the lead down the final backstretch and through the final turn, with Roger Moens moving in behind him ready to pounce out of a still tight pack.
 Snell was still at the back, boxed in with George Kerr to his outside.
 Coming off the turn, Moens pounced, passing Wägli in lane 2 with clear sailing to victory.
 But Moens' move broke up the pack, it was a free-for-all sprint to the finish.
 With Wägli struggling on the rail, Snell had a path down lane 1.
 On the outside Kerr passed Paul Schmidt and was sprinting in lane 3.
 A surprised Moens looked to his inside to see who the competitor was who was passing him.
 It was Snell with more power.
 Moens tried to accelerate again but Snell's strength was too much.
 Looking at Snell again he leaned for the line but too little too late to catch Snell.

 Background

 This was the 14th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the finalists from 1956 returned.
 Roger Moens of Belgium was the favorite; he had set the world record in 1955 but missed the 1956 Games due to injury.
 George Kerr of Jamaica (then competing as part of the British West Indies) was "expected to be his biggest challenger".

 Guyana, Liechtenstein, Morocco, Rhodesia, and Tunisia appeared in the event for the first time; the British West Indies federation competed for the only Games of its existence, though members Jamaica and Trinidad and Tobago had each previously had competitors in the 800 metres.
+In addition, Wim Esajas had been set to become Suriname's first participant in any Olympic event, but was not informed that his heat had been rescheduled and missed it.
 Great Britain and the United States each made their 13th appearance, tied for the most among all nations.